jennifert/nextjs-site/README.md

 - the sitemap
 - structured data / page metadata

+### Available MDX components

+Notes can also use a small set of custom components when needed:

+- `Image` — wraps `next/image` for screenshots and note images
+- `SafeIframe` — wraps iframe embeds in a reusable container for safer styling and future tweaks

+These components are mapped in `pages/notes/[slug].js`.

 ## Search, Sitemap, and Metadata

 Search and sitemap pages currently rely on generated metadata and site content.